jvprat/luaci/README.md

 - Packaged as a LuaRock
 - Travis CI integration
 - Built on several versions of Lua and LuaJIT
+- Tests are defined using the Busted library

 When creating your project, either fork this project or copy the files manually and modify them to your needs.